Darden Restaurants (NYSE:DRI) PT Raised to $140.00

-Darden Restaurants (NYSE:DRI) had its target price hoisted by Stifel Nicolaus from $120.00 to $140.00 in a research note released on Thursday morning, The Fly reports.
-The brokerage currently has a hold rating on the restaurant operator’s stock.
+Darden Restaurants (NYSE:DRI) had its price objective raised by BMO Capital Markets from $115.00 to $140.00 in a report issued on Friday morning, The Fly reports.

-Other research analysts have also recently issued research reports about the company.
-BTIG Research cut Darden Restaurants from a buy rating to a neutral rating in a research note on Wednesday, November 25th.
-MKM Partners reiterated a neutral rating on shares of Darden Restaurants in a report on Monday.
-KeyCorp increased their target price on shares of Darden Restaurants from $124.00 to $130.00 and gave the stock an overweight rating in a report on Monday, December 21st.
-Oppenheimer increased their target price on shares of Darden Restaurants from $140.00 to $165.00 and gave the stock an outperform rating in a report on Monday.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Darden Restaurants from $97.00 to $124.00 and gave the stock a hold rating in a report on Monday, December 21st.
-Eleven equities research analysts have rated the stock with a hold rating, twenty-one have assigned a buy rating and one has given a strong buy rating to the company.
-The stock currently has an average rating of Buy and an average price target of $131.61.
+A number of other research firms have also weighed in on DRI.
+Royal Bank of Canada raised their target price on Darden Restaurants from $138.00 to $151.00 and gave the company an outperform rating in a report on Tuesday, March 23rd.
+Loop Capital increased their price target on Darden Restaurants from $135.00 to $140.00 and gave the company a buy rating in a research report on Monday, December 21st.
+Argus increased their price target on Darden Restaurants from $115.00 to $130.00 and gave the company a buy rating in a research report on Wednesday, December 23rd.
+Morgan Stanley increased their price target on Darden Restaurants from $142.00 to $144.00 and gave the company an overweight rating in a research report on Monday, March 22nd.
+Finally, Robert W. Baird reaffirmed a buy rating on shares of Darden Restaurants in a research report on Sunday, February 21st.
+Eleven equities research analysts have rated the stock with a hold rating, twenty-one have issued a buy rating and one has issued a strong buy rating to the company.
+The company presently has an average rating of Buy and a consensus target price of $133.85.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
-Investors of record on Friday, April 9th will be paid a dividend of $0.88 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, May 3rd.
+Shareholders of record on Friday, April 9th will be given a dividend of $0.88 per share.
 This is a boost from Darden Restaurants’s previous quarterly dividend of $0.37.
-This represents a $3.52 dividend on an annualized basis and a dividend yield of 2.42%.
-Darden Restaurants’s payout ratio is 47.28%.
+This represents a $3.52 dividend on an annualized basis and a yield of 2.36%.
+The ex-dividend date of this dividend is Thursday, April 8th.
+Darden Restaurants’s dividend payout ratio (DPR) is presently 47.28%.

-In related news, CEO Eugene I. Lee, Jr. sold 78,957 shares of Darden Restaurants stock in a transaction on Friday, February 19th.
+In related news, insider Daniel J. Kiernan sold 16,198 shares of Darden Restaurants stock in a transaction on Friday, February 5th.
+The shares were sold at an average price of $132.70, for a total value of $2,149,474.60.
+Following the sale, the insider now owns 21,512 shares in the company, valued at $2,854,642.40.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CEO Eugene I. Lee, Jr. sold 78,957 shares of Darden Restaurants stock in a transaction on Friday, February 19th.
 The shares were sold at an average price of $132.03, for a total transaction of $10,424,692.71.
-Following the transaction, the chief executive officer now owns 307,664 shares in the company, valued at approximately $40,620,877.92.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, insider Daniel J. Kiernan sold 16,198 shares of Darden Restaurants stock in a transaction on Friday, February 5th.
-The shares were sold at an average price of $132.70, for a total transaction of $2,149,474.60.
-Following the transaction, the insider now owns 21,512 shares in the company, valued at approximately $2,854,642.40.
+Following the completion of the sale, the chief executive officer now owns 307,664 shares in the company, valued at approximately $40,620,877.92.
 The disclosure for this sale can be found here.
-1.00% of the stock is currently owned by insiders.
+1.00% of the stock is owned by company insiders.

-Institutional investors have recently made changes to their positions in the company.
-Norges Bank purchased a new position in Darden Restaurants during the 4th quarter valued at $192,637,000.
-Nuveen Asset Management LLC raised its position in shares of Darden Restaurants by 89.3% in the 4th quarter.
-Nuveen Asset Management LLC now owns 1,185,038 shares of the restaurant operator’s stock worth $141,161,000 after acquiring an additional 558,916 shares in the last quarter.
-D1 Capital Partners L.P. bought a new position in shares of Darden Restaurants in the 4th quarter worth $138,877,000.
-Earnest Partners LLC raised its position in shares of Darden Restaurants by 7.3% in the 3rd quarter.
-Earnest Partners LLC now owns 1,028,647 shares of the restaurant operator’s stock worth $103,626,000 after acquiring an additional 69,729 shares in the last quarter.
-Finally, Soros Fund Management LLC raised its position in shares of Darden Restaurants by 15.5% in the 3rd quarter.
-Soros Fund Management LLC now owns 1,017,866 shares of the restaurant operator’s stock worth $102,540,000 after acquiring an additional 136,466 shares in the last quarter.
-Hedge funds and other institutional investors own 89.35% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in DRI.
+Cowa LLC purchased a new position in Darden Restaurants during the fourth quarter valued at $25,000.
+Veritas Investment Partners UK Ltd. purchased a new position in Darden Restaurants during the fourth quarter valued at $25,000.
+MUFG Americas Holdings Corp purchased a new position in Darden Restaurants during the fourth quarter valued at $27,000.
+Ceredex Value Advisors LLC purchased a new position in Darden Restaurants during the fourth quarter valued at $27,000.
+Finally, Perigon Wealth Management LLC purchased a new position in Darden Restaurants during the fourth quarter valued at $32,000.
+Institutional investors and hedge funds own 89.35% of the company’s stock.

 Darden Restaurants, Inc, through its subsidiaries, owns and operates full-service restaurants in the United States and Canada.
 As of May 31, 2020, it owned and operated approximately 1,804 restaurants, which included 868 under the Olive Garden, 522 under the LongHorn Steakhouse, 165 under the Cheddar's Scratch Kitchen, 81 under the Yard House, 60 under The Capital Grille, 44 under the Seasons 52, 41 under the Bahama Breeze, and 23 under the Eddie V's Prime Seafood brands.